Kerguelen Islands

-The main island, Grande Terre, is 6675 km2 in area, about three quarters of the size of Corsica, and is surrounded by a further 300 smaller islands and islets, forming an archipelago of 7215 km2.
+The islands constitute one of the two exposed parts of the Kerguelen Plateau (the other being Heard Island and the McDonald islands), a large igneous province mostly submerged in the southern Indian Ocean.
+The main island, Grande Terre, is 6675 km2 in area, about three-quarters of the size of Corsica, and is surrounded by a further 300 smaller islands and islets, forming an archipelago of 7215 km2.
 The climate is harsh and chilly with frequent high winds throughout the year.
 The surrounding seas are generally rough and they remain ice-free year-round.
 There are no indigenous inhabitants, but France maintains a permanent presence of 45 to 100 soldiers, scientists, engineers, and researchers.
-There are no airports on the islands, so all travel to and from the outside world is conducted by ship.
+There are no airports on the islands, so all travel to and from the outside world is by ship.

 History

+Discovery

-Before being officially catalogued in 1772, the Kerguelen Islands appear as the "Ile de Nachtegal" on Philippe Buache's 1754 map entitled Carte des Terres Australes comprises entre le Tropique du Capricorne et le Pôle Antarctique où se voyent les nouvelles découvertes faites en 1739 au Sud du Cap de Bonne Esperance ('Map of the Southern Lands contained between the Tropic of Capricorn and the Antarctic Pole, where the new discoveries made in 1739 to the south of the Cape of Good Hope may be seen').
+Before being officially catalogued in 1772, the Kerguelen Islands appear as the "Ile de Nachtegal" on Philippe Buache's 1754 map of the islands of the Southern Ocean.
 It is possible this early name was after Abel Tasman's ship De Zeeuwsche Nachtegaal.
-On the Buache map, "Ile de Nachtegal" is located at 43°S, 72°E, about 6° north and 2° east of the accepted location of Grande Terre.
+On the Buache map, "Ile de Nachtegal" is located at 43°S, 72°E, about 6° north and 2° east of the actual location of Grande Terre.

 The islands were officially discovered by the French navigator Yves-Joseph de Kerguelen-Trémarec on 12 February 1772.
 The next day, Charles de Boisguehenneuc landed and claimed the island for the French crown.
 Yves de Kerguelen organised a second expedition in 1773 and arrived at the "baie de l'Oiseau" by December 1773.
 On 6 January 1774 he commanded his lieutenant, Henri Pascal de Rochegude, to leave a message notifying any passers-by of the two passages and of the French claim to the islands.

 Thereafter, a number of expeditions briefly visited the islands, including the third voyage of Captain James Cook in December 1776.
-Cook verified and confirmed the passage of de Kerguelen by discovering and annotating the message left by the French navigator.
+Cook verified and confirmed the passage of de Kerguelen by discovering and annotating the message left by the French navigator, calling it Kerguelen Land in his honor.
+Cook nonetheless claimed the islands for the British Empire.

+Sealing era and further exploration

 Soon after its discovery, the archipelago was regularly visited by whalers and sealers (mostly British, American, and Norwegian) who hunted the resident populations of whales and seals to the point of near extinction, including fur seals in the 18th century and elephant seals in the 19th century.
 The sealing era lasted from 1781 to 1922 during which time 284 sealing visits are recorded, nine of which ended when the vessel was wrecked.
 Modern industrial sealing, associated with whaling stations, occurred intermittently between 1908 and 1956.
 Since the end of the whaling and sealing era, most of the islands' species have been able to increase their population again.
 Relics of the sealing period include try pots, hut ruins, graves and inscriptions.